hahaha98757/ZombiesAddon/README.md

 ### Other
 Fixed a bug of forge that commands are runned without "/".
 You can turn off Wave Delay of SST in the ".minecraft\config\ZombiesAddonSST.txt".
-You can turn off timer of ZombiesUtils in the ".minecraft\config\ZombiesAddonZombiesUtils.txt".
+You can turn off timer of Zombies Utils in the ".minecraft\config\ZombiesAddonZombiesUtils.txt".

 ****